-The Allen Access Program seeks to identify barriers to student success and hurdle them quickly and decisively by providing scholarships, programs and other support to underresourced and underrepresented students at Trulaske.
-While this comes through formal initiatives, such as the Heartland Scholars Academy and the Vasey Academy, the effort is more comprehensive in scope, providing students with support for things like laptops and interview suits.
+The Allen Access Program seeks to identify barriers to student success and hurdle them quickly and decisively by providing scholarships, programs and other support to underresourced students at Trulaske.
+The program's Allen Access Fund supports career readiness and student success by providing these students with funding for things like laptops and interview suits.

-The program also focuses on outreach in rural Missouri and hard-to-reach areas of St. Louis and Kansas City to expose students to the opportunities that exist at Trulaske and at Mizzou, and to help them create a clear path to the Missouri’s flagship university and its college of business.
+The program also focuses on outreach in Missouri to expose more middle and high school students to the opportunities that exist at Trulaske and at Mizzou, and to help them create a clear path to the Missouri’s flagship university and its college of business.

 “This program provides a concrete framework through which we can ensure that every student who wants a quality business education can pursue one at the Trulaske College of Business, and that the needs of every student – varied as they may be – are supported,” says Ajay Vinzé, dean of the college.